 - Monitor dormant and orphan accounts

-Few companies know where a definitive inventory of HPA accounts resides, usually because they simply don’t exist.
+Few companies know where a definitive inventory of High Privileged Access (HPA) accounts resides, usually because they simply don’t exist.
 The naming conventions for HPA accounts are unreliable and lists are incomplete.
 Many actual HPA accounts reside outside these partial user lists and there is no easy way to track these down manually.
 Using advanced machine learning to discover privilege access and entitlements, no matter where they reside, is essential to addressing this challenge successfully.
 By using its Access Analytics robust machine learning platform Gurucul can connect to AD and at the same time connect to a HR authoritative source and aid the clean up by giving invaluable visibility.
 Actions and outputs would look like:

 - Replacement of traditional access provisioning with intelligent roles to reduce excess access going forward

 - Implementation of risk-based certifications to reduce rubberstamping of certification

 - Reporting of unused entitlements and access outliers